 A language professional, offering a wealth of experience in language teaching and translation.

-I am bilingual English-French, having learned French from a young age and continued to gain a degree in European Studies specialising in French.
+I am bilingual and dual nationality English-French, having learned French from a young age and continued to gain a degree in European Studies specialising in French.
 After falling in love with France and the Rhône Alpes region, I decided to stay and have been living in the region ever since.
 For the last 14 years, I have lived in the Morzine area which is a truly beautiful part of France with mountains, lakes, picturesque towns and also close to Switzerland and only an hour from Geneva airport.

 Since living in France, I have owned and managed several businesses and have thus gained a knowledge and insight into the French way of life and administrative system.